 On these merits ORNL is one of six DOE national laboratories with senior staff who serve on the leadership team of the Exascale Computing Project (ECP)—a monumental DOE initiative to advance scientific and computational capabilities to the exascale in less than a decade.
 Further, ORNL is the location of the ECP Project Office, and many CCSD researchers are heavily engaged in research and development activities for the project’s Application Development and Software Technology focus areas.
 As ECP leadership, CCSD staff serve in key roles:

-- Lab Operations Task Force (LOTF) Member, Jeff Nichols: The LOTF is composed of Associate Laboratory Directors of computing from the partner DOE laboratories.
+- Lab Operations Task Force (LOTF) Co-Chair, Jeff Nichols: The LOTF is composed of Associate Laboratory Directors of computing from the partner DOE laboratories.
 LOTF members assist the ECP Board of Directors in overseeing operations and ensure the ECP Project Director has the resources and institutional support necessary to execute the technical, schedule, and cost requirements for the approved scope of work assigned to each laboratory.

 - Chief Technology Officer, Al Geist: The Chief Technology Officer helps develop the overall project plan and budget, particularly as it pertains to technology challenges and gaps in applications, hardware, software, and the vendor’s development of systems.

 - Technical Operations Director, Julia White: The Technical Operations Director will plan, coordinate, and facilitate the management of technical business, operational, and/or programmatic activities in order to promote the high-level vision of the project director while operating cross-functionally at multiple levels of the organization, identifying gaps and opportunities.